-Through the preparation of the July 6, 2015 Staff Report, the By-law Compliance, Security and Licensing Department conducted extensive research and community engagement.
+Through the preparation of the Business Licence By-law Review Staff Report, the By-law Compliance, Security and Licensing Department conducted extensive research and community engagement.
 This consisted of a review of the food truck industry across North America and all temporary food sales within the City of Guelph and a thorough community engagement plan.
 As part of the engagement work conducted, City staff formed a working group, which included staff members from By-law, Licensing, Zoning, Fire, Health, Traffic/Parking, Parks, Tourism and Community Engagement.
 In addition to City Staff, representatives from the United Food Trucks Unlimited (UFTU), Ontario Restaurant Hotel and Motel Association (ORHMA), Downtown Guelph Business Association (DGBA), Farmers' Market vendors and current licensed street vendors were invited to participate in round table discussions to help inform the development of regulation.
-Public feedback was incorporated into the July 6, 2015 Staff Report and informed the Report's recommendations.
+Public feedback was incorporated into the Business License By-law Review Staff Report and informed the Report's recommendations.
 These comments have also been taken into consideration in the recommendations of this discussion paper.